ladybug-tools/hb-radiance-primer/text/components/Metal_Modifier.md

 #### Inputs
 * ##### name
 Text to set the name for the modifier and to be incorporated into a unique modifier identifier.
-* ##### reflect [Required]
+* ##### diff
-A number between 0 and 1 for the metal reflectance.
-This reflectance will be the same for the red, green and blue channels.
+Script variable MetalMod
 * ##### spec
-A number between 0 and 1 for the fraction of specularity.
+A number between 0 and 1 for the absolute specular reflectance of the modifier.
+Note that the sum of this value and the diffuse _reflect should be less than one.
 Specularity of metals is usually 0.9 or greater.
 (Default: 0.9)
 * ##### rough
 Roughness is specified as the rms slope of surface facets.
 A value of 0 corresponds to a perfectly smooth surface, and a value of 1 would be a very rough surface.
 Roughness values greater than 0.2 are not very realistic.
 (Default: 0).